Funerals at Holy Cross

 Cremated remains are placed in an urn and returned to the family by the Mortuary.
 The urn may or may not be present for the funeral service, as the family wishes.
 If present, it is usually placed on a small table near the altar, sometimes accompanied by pictures and other appropriate religious items.
 We encourage the interment of cremated remains in a cemetery where both family and friends can continue to pay their respects in the years to come.
 The Catholic Church does not encourage “scattering” even if the deceased expressed an interest in that custom.
 The funeral rites are both for the repose of the soul of the deceased and for the spiritual support of the living, as well as an affirmation of our faith in the Lord.
 Family and friends should have a respectful place to go in which they can continue to remember the deceased.

 Sometimes family and friends will want to gather in the evening before the funeral service.
-This usually takes place at the Mortuary Chapel but may be at the Church if it available.
+This usually takes place at the Mortuary Chapel.
 It is an extended time for friends to visit with the immediate family and offer condolences.
 There may be a prayer service as well, most often led by one of our Deacons, which is a simple sequence of opening prayers, scripture readings that the family may choose, a short homily by the Deacon, a rosary, eulogies for the deceased, and final prayers and blessings.
 This may be followed by further sharing with family and friends as the family wishes.

 Funeral Prayer Service: